endojs/endo/packages/ses/lockdown-options.md

 of disclosure provided by the proposed `getStack` special power above.
 Some go well beyond it.

-The `errorTaming` option to `lockdown` do not affect the safety of the `Error` constructor.
+The `errorTaming` option of `lockdown` do not affect the safety of the `Error` constructor.
 In all cases, after calling `lockdown`, the tamed `Error` constructor in the start compartment follows ocap rules.
 Under v8 it emulates most of the magic powers of the v8 `Error` constructor&mdash;those consistent with the level of disclosure of the proposed `getStack`.
 In all cases, the `Error` constructor shared by all other compartments is both safe and powerless.

 See the [error README](./src/error/README.md) for an in depth explanation of the